agrc/gis.utah.gov/_posts/2017-03-30-latest-news-from-utah-s-mapping-emergency-technical-team.md

 ---
+status: publish
 layout: post
-status: publish
-published: true
-title: 'Latest News from the Utah Mapping Emergency Technical Team'
 author:
   display_name: Kate Smith
   email: kate.smith@draper.ut.us
+tags:
+  - emergency response
+published: true
 date: 2017-03-30 18:36:33
+title: Latest News from the Utah Mapping Emergency Technical Team
 categories:
   - Featured
-tags:
-- GIS
-- utah
-- emergency response

 ---
 Established in 2013, the Utah Mapping Emergency Technical Team (UMETT) is a UGIC committee that recognizes the potential threats of natural and man-made disasters to our communities; understanding that geographic information is essential to an effective response and recovery. ![Judges' Deliberations]({{ "/images/umettlogo.jpg" | prepend: site.baseurl }}){:.inline-text-right}